Tiimber/terminal-notification/README.md

 ------------

 - Fix so that groups isn't needed in patterns
-- Figure out why group ID isn't working for the notifications
+- Figure out why group ID isn't working for the notifications *Mac OS*
-- Figure out if it's possible to configure how long time to show notifications
+- Figure out if it's possible to configure how long time to show notifications *Mac OS X*
+- Try to see if queueing issues for notifications can be fixed *Linux*
+- Try to see if time of showing notifications can be fixed *Linux*
 - More configuration options, eg. choose which configuration should apply to what command
 - Windows notifications
-- Linux notifications(?)

 License
 -------